Lord Edward Cavendish1

 Evelyn, Duchess of Devonshire 2

 Her married name became Cavendish.
-As a result of her marriage, Lady Evelyn Emily Mary Petty-FitzMaurice was styled as Duchess of Devonshire on 24 March 1908.
-She held the office of Mistress of the Robes to HM Queen Mary between 1910 and 1953.1 She was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1937.1 She held the office of Justice of the Peace (J.P.) for Derbyshire.1 She was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, England.1 She was invested as a Dame of Justice, Order of St. John of Jerusalem (D.J.St.J.).1
+After her marriage, Lady Evelyn Emily Mary Petty-FitzMaurice was styled as Duchess of Devonshire on 24 March 1908.
+She held the office of Mistress of the Robes to HM Queen Mary between 1910 and 1953.1 She was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1937.1 She held the office of Justice of the Peace (J.P.) for Derbyshire.1 She was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, EnglandG.1 She was appointed Dame of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (D.J.St.J.)1

 Children of Lady Evelyn Emily Mary Petty-FitzMaurice and Victor Christian William Cavendish, 9th Duke of Devonshire